 National Meat reaffirms this sensible view of federal preemption.
 There, a California law banned the sale of meat from non-ambulatory animals.
 565 U.S. at 463-64.
-Manufacturers argued that the Federal Meat Inspection Act (FMIA) preempted state "requirements which are in addition to, or different than those made under [the FMIA]."
+A trade group suing on behalf of meatpackers and processors argued that the Federal Meat Inspection Act (FMIA) preempted state "requirements which are in addition to, or different than those made under [the FMIA]."
 Id. at 458.
-But because the FMIA preempted only production mandates, California argued that its sales ban escaped preemption.
+But because the FMIA preempted only production mandates, California argued that its state-wide sales ban escaped preemption.
 Id. at 463.

-The Court unanimously disagreed.
-Although the FMIA's preemption clause does "not usually foreclose state regulation of the commercial sales activities of slaughterhouses," this Court declared California's sales ban preempted.
-Id. "[I]t 'would make no sense," the Court explained, "to allow state regulations to escape preemption because they addressed the purchase, rather than manufacture, of a federally regulated product."
+This Court unanimously disagreed.
+Although the FMIA's preemption clause does "not usually foreclose state regulation of the commercial sales activities of slaughterhouses," California's sales ban was preempted.
+Id. "[I]t 'would make no sense,"" the Court explained, "to allow state regulations to escape preemption because they addressed the purchase, rather than manufacture, of a federally regulated product."
 Id. at 464.
 A contrary holding, the Court explained, would have allowed California to "impose any regulation on slaughterhouses just by framing it as a ban on the sale of meat produced in whatever way the State disapproved."
 Id. at 464.
 To allow States to circumvent federal law so easily "would make a mockery of the FMIA's preemption provision."
 Id.

-As these cases confirm, federal preemption does not turn on categorical framing or clever phrasing by a State or locality.
-It makes no difference how a State or locality enforces its contrary standard.
+As these cases confirm, federal preemption does not turn on categorical framing or clever phrasing.
+It makes no difference how a State or locality enforces its contrary product standard.
 Whether it compels manufacturers to comply or prohibits retailers from selling nonconforming goods, any state or local product standard that seeks to override the federal standard is preempted.

 The Ninth Circuit's holding upends this commonsense view of federal preemption.
 And it does so by reading a preemption clause that preempts "any" requirement that differs from the federal standard as one preempting only requirements about "how [a tobacco] product must be produced."
 Pet.
 App.
 25a.
 That reading not only defeats the TCA but also "make[s] a mockery" of federal preemption.
 Nat'l Meat, 565 U.S. at 464.
-This Court should grant review to vindicate Congress's important federal interest in uniformity.
+This Court should grant review to vindicate Congress's vital federal interest in uniformity.

 II.
-THE NINTH CIRCUIT'S FLAWED CONSTRUC-TION OF THE TCA CONTRAVENES THIS COURT'S SAVINGS-CLAUSE JURISPRUDENCE.
+THE NINTH CIRCUIT'S FLAWED TCA CON-STRUCTION FLOUTS THIS COURT'S SAVING-CLAUSE JURISPRUDENCE.

-Reasonably construed, the TCA does not preempt the County's imposing age-based or firesafety regulations on tobacco products.
-But it prohibits the County from defeating federal tobacco product standards under the guise of regulating "sales."
-The TCA's preemption and savings clauses are clear about that.
+Reasonably construed, the TCA does not preempt California's imposing age-based or firesafety regulations on tobacco products.
+But it prohibits California from defeating federal tobacco product standards under the guise of regulating "sales."
+The TCA's preemption and saving clauses are clear about that.
 Put differently, a state or local law may complement the TCA; it may never impede it.
-Holding otherwise, the panel majority botched the TCA's statutory scheme by ignoring vital canons of statutory construction and this Court's savings-clause cases.
+Holding otherwise, the panel majority in Los Angeles botched the TCA's statutory scheme by ignoring vital canons of statutory construction and this Court's saving-clause cases.

 "[W]ith respect to a tobacco product," the TCA preempts "any requirement which is different from, or in addition to," federal tobacco product standards.
 21 U.S.C. § 387p(a)(2)(A).
-The TCA's savings clause restores only a narrow sliver of what the preemption clause takes away.
-State and local governments may enact "requirements relating to the sale" of tobacco products to "individuals of any age" or "relating to fire safety standards."
+The TCA's saving clause restores only a narrow sliver of what the preemption clause takes away.
+States and localities may enact "requirements relating to the sale" of tobacco products to "individuals of any age" or "relating to fire safety standards."
 Id. § 387p(a)(2)(B).
 The Ninth Circuit transformed this narrow sliver into a plank.
-In reading the TCA's savings clause expansively, the decision below ignored two fundamental rules of statutory construction.
+In reading the TCA's saving clause expansively, the Ninth Circuit ignored two fundamental rules of statutory construction.